Most people grossly overestimate the cash flow they are actually getting on their rental property.

 It does not include capital expenditures, which are large expenses like replacing a roof, remodeling a kitchen, or putting in new windows.
 These aren’t viewed as repairs but as improvements.

 So while you subtract capital expenses to get your ROI or a cash flow, you don’t for cap rate!
-For that reason, your cap rate may be a little higher than what you see in cash flow.
+For that reason, your cap rate may be a little higher than what you see in a cash flow based ROI.

 Here is how you figure the cap rate.